Apple Cider Vinegar (ACV)

 Antimicrobial / Surface Cleaning Uses

 Acetic acid has antimicrobial activity against various bacteria, fungi, and some viruses.
 Used for surface cleaning, food preservation, traditional wound care (with caveats).
-NOT replacement for medical antimicrobials in clinical infections.
+Not replacement for medical antimicrobials in clinical infections.

 Mechanism of action